Kray-G/addpath/README.md

 ### For System Environment Variable

-Note that you need admin privilege to use "system".
+Note that you need an admin privilege to use "system".

 ```
 $ addpath add system "C:\Program Files\YourProduct\bin"
 $ addpath del system "C:\Program Files\YourProduct\bin"
 $ addpath list system
 ```

+# Please...

+If you have time and you think this is useful, please review and check the source code.
+And push the star before leaving this page.

+Thanks a lot.